-Add to this the rise of automation, social and digital technology, artificial intelligence – all coming to a workplace near you soon – and we see why the digital skills gap will be an increasing problem.
+Add to this the rise of automation, social and digital technology, artificial intelligence – all coming to a workplace near you – and we see why the digital skills gap will be an increasing problem.
 Without action, the gap will only widen.
-Those who are already struggling with technology will continue to be left behind; perhaps permanently.
+Those who are already struggling with technology will continue to be left behind, perhaps permanently.

 It is time for HR to get involved.
 What can we and our organisations do to close the gap?

 Innovations in technology can take time to spread.
-Until they become commonplace or mainstream, many will struggle to see what is in it for them, which of their problems technology can solve or where it adds to their lives.
+Until they become commonplace or mainstream, many will struggle to see what is in it for them, which of their problems technology can solve, or where it adds to their lives.
 So it is worth investing some time in articulating the bigger picture.
 In much the same way some people didn’t see the need for a mobile phone or an internet connection but now use them every day, some people will need help exploring new technology.

 This needs to be all-encompassing.
 It isn’t just about training people on the technology they need to use at work, right now, but providing a whole range of skills about a whole lot of technology.
 Remember that there may be some people struggling with the basics like email or the internet – it isn’t just about emerging technology.
 Meet people where they are at that moment.

 Finally, and too often overlooked, is the need for leaders and HR to act as role models and lead the way.
 If we want the benefits of technology in the workplace, leaders and HR need to put their money where their latest tweet is.
 Organisations need everyone to have technology skills.
 And this doesn’t just mean writing an acceptable use policy!
-When leaders and HR understand the landscape they will be best place to take their organisations into the future.
+When leaders and HR understand the landscape, they will be best place to take their organisations into the future.